plasmoduck/modwm/README.md

 # MODWM - Modular Dynamic Window Manager
 ![dwm_freebsd](modwm.png)
-MODWM 1.0  is a fork of dwm 6.2 (aaad5f, 2020-07-08).
+MODWM is a fork of dwm 6.2 (aaad5f, 2020-07-08).
 It has a different take on dwm patching.
 It uses preprocessor directives to decide whether or not to include a patch during build time.
 Essentially this means that this build is modular and for better or worse, contains both the patched _and_ the original code.
 The aim being that you can select which patches to include and the build will contain that code and nothing more.
-Due to the complexity of some of the patches dwm-flexipatch has diverged from mainstream dwm by making some core patches non-optional for maintenance reasons.
-For the classic dwm-flexipatch build refer to branch [dwm-flexipatch-1.0](https://github.com/bakkeby/dwm-flexipatch/tree/dwm-flexipatch-1.0).
+Due to the complexity of some of the patches MODWM has diverged from mainstream dwm by making some core patches non-optional for maintenance reasons.
+Credit to bakkeby for his upstream work on [dwm-flexipatch](https://github.com/bakkeby/dwm-flexipatch/

 For example to include the `alpha` patch then you would only need to flip this setting from 0 to 1 in [patches.h](https://github.com/bakkeby/dwm-flexipatch/blob/master/patches.def.h):
 ```c